krazylek/bloomsky-prometheus-exporter/README.md

 })
 ```

-There is an optional endpoinr parameter to override the bloomsky api endpoint.

 ## Configuration

-You can use either command line options or yml file.
+You can use command line options, a yaml file or environment variables.
-Options available are port, key and unit.
+Options available are `key`, `port`, `unit` and eventually the Bloomsky API `endpoint`.
+The only mandatory option is key, others have default values.

+Priority is `command line args` > `yaml` > `env vars`.

 ### YAML